 Learning to use the PEP device is easy.
-You should try to do 10–20 repetitions each time you use the device.
-Remember to use your PEP device at least 4 times a day.
-Of course, if you want to use it more often that is O.K.
-The more you do this breathing exercise the happier and healthier your lungs will be.
+You should try to do the exercise 10 times each time you use the device.
+Remember to use your PEP device at least 8 times a day.
+Of course, if you want to use it more often that is OK.
+We recommend that you try to use it every hour while awake.
+The more you do this breathing exercise the healthier your lungs will be.

 Using the PEP device should help you: